-The legal framework governing the use of bisphenol A is becoming increasingly stringent.
+The regulatory framework governing the use of bisphenols is becoming increasingly stringent.

 Since June 2010, the manufacture and importation of baby bottles made from BPA has been banned in Europe (Regulation (EU) No 321/2011).

 In Europe, bisphenol S is authorised in plastics and articles intended to come into contact with food, with a migration rate of 0.05 mg/kg.
 Other bisphenols are not listed in this regulation and are therefore prohibited in plastics and articles intended to come into contact with food.

 By 12 January 2026, Member States shall take the measures necessary to ensure that water intended for human consumption complies with the threshold of 2,5µg/l for bisphenol A established by European directive 2020/2184.

 Moreover, the European Commission has amended the Annex II of the Directive 2009/48/EC on the safety of toys, including a migration limit of 0.04 mg / L for bisphenol A.